shiffman/shiffman.net/p5/kinect/index.md

 ## I’m ready to get started right now

-1. The new updated version of the library is in progress.
-Until it is available via the Processing contributions manager, you'll need to [get it here](https://github.com/shiffman/OpenKinect-for-Processing/releases).
+The new updated version of the library is in progress.
+Until it is available via the Processing contributions manager, you'll need to [get it here](https://github.com/shiffman/OpenKinect-for-Processing/releases) and install the library manually.

+<s>The easiest way to install the library is with the contributions manager *Sketch → Import Libraries → Add library* and search for "Kinect".
+A button will appear labeled "install".
+If you want to install it manually download [the most recent release](https://github.com/shiffman/OpenKinect-for-Processing/releases) and extract it in the libraries folder.
+Restart Processing, open up one of the examples in the examples folder and you are good to go!</s>

 ## What is Processing?

-I’m going to assume you are familiar with Processing, but just in case you are not, I suggest checking out: [processing.org](processing.org)  (Processing is an open source programming language and environment for people who want to create images, animations, and interactions.
+[Processing](processing.org) is an open source programming language and environment for people who want to create images, animations, and interactions.
 Initially developed to serve as a software sketchbook and to teach fundamentals of computer programming within a visual context, Processing also has evolved into a tool for generating finished professional work.
-Today, there are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning, prototyping, and production.)
+Today, there are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning, prototyping, and production.

 ## What if I don’t want to use Processing?